posit-dev/positron/extensions/positron-python/.github/test_plan.md

   - [ ] framework's config added (and old config removed)
   - [ ] other frameworks disabled in workspace settings
 - [ ] `Configure Unit Tests` does not close if it loses focus
+- [ ] Cancelling configuration does not leave incomplete settings

 </details>